 Forex price action trading in its most technical form is price’s movement over time.
 This is for any instrument on any time frame from tick charts up to monthly charts.
 All price action is the result of order flow which is the total summation of all buying and selling.
 All the price movements we see on the chart are derivatives of order flow.
 In other words, order flow is the cause of all price movement and its sibling is price action.
 Since we do not have access to aggregate order flow in the forex market, learning to read price action and the order flow behind it is key.

 In trading the forex market, we can trade price action patterns by themselves, but we can easily see how dis-empowering this is.
 Patterns by themselves are meaningless unless we can read the price action and order flow behind it.
 When we can read the order flow, we can determine where the institutional players are buying and selling, the speed of buying and selling, where are key support and resistance areas, when the market will continue the trend, when it will reverse and when key breakouts are happening.
 All of these are critical to the forex price action trading strategy.
 Our goal must be to learn how to read price action and the order flow behind it.

-For those of you wanting to learn how to read price action and the order flow behind it, take a look at our Advanced Price Action Course where you will learn rule-based price action systems to trade the forex market.
+For those of you wanting to learn how to read price action and the order flow behind it, take a look at our Trading Masterclass course, where you will learn rule-based price action systems to trade the market.